PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

 ## Introduction

-Pelion Device Management lets you manage workflows and execute them securely on remote IoT devices.
+Pelion Device Management for Android lets you manage workflows and execute them securely on remote IoT devices.

 A workflow might require a technician to configure devices that are offline or outside the network coverage area.
 The offline setting presents a challenge in validating the identity of the device and the user without accessing the central Identity & Access Management (IAM) system.